Intelligent-Interfaces/leaf/README.md

 # leaf
-An engine for making beautiful digital booklets.
+A engine for making beautiful digital booklets.